Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 If this sounds an alarm in your minds… good.
 It should!

-Creating a membership program and slapping the word “loyalty”on it is in no way an automatic means to increasing loyalty.
+Creating a membership program and slapping the word “loyalty”on it is in no way an automatic means to increasing customer retention rates.
 Frankly, loyalty isn’t even what we should be aiming for.

 Ultimately, value is what creates loyalty, and by extension, value is what we should focus our efforts on creating.
 When you offer more value than your competitors, loyalty is a natural byproduct.